0gw0/cleaner-scheduler/README.md

 # Cleaner Scheduler

-Cleaner Scheduler is a powerful tool designed to streamline the management and scheduling of cleaning tasks.
+Cleaner Scheduler is a tool designed to streamline the management and scheduling of cleaning tasks.
 It provides an intuitive interface for task assignment, user management, and progress tracking, making it easier for administrators and workers alike to stay organized.

 ## 🚀 Features